renaissance-publishing/renaissance/content/chapters/02-background.md

 | Another Empire-of-Man unit, the *stride* (sd), is used for smaller distances; it is, as the name implies, based on the average human stride.
 | A *stride* is about 30 inches, or about 75 centimeters; there are about 5600 *strides* to a *demarc*.
 |
-| Their day is slightly longer than ours, but they also divide it into 24 equal units; we pretty much just call those "hours."
+| Their day is slightly longer than ours, but the Commonwealth, at least, also divide it into 24 equal units; we pretty much just call those "hours."

 ## History in Brief